raspberrychris/kskinbeautiful/content/privacy-policy.md

 ## COOKIES

-**I**f you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
+If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.

 If you visit our login page, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.